opnsense/docs/source/development/frontend/models_fieldtypes.rst

 IntegerField
 ------------------------------------

-Validate if the input contains an integere value, optionally constrained by minimum and maximum values.
+Validate if the input contains an integer value, optionally constrained by minimum and maximum values.

 .. csv-table:: EmailField
    :header: "Parameter", "Options", "Purpose"